 Number of awards: 1

-Dr. Marcel A. Desautels has made a gift of $100,000 in honour of Dr. Emőke Szathmáry, President Emeritus, on the occasion of her retirement in 2014.
+Dr. Marcel A. Desautels has made a gift in honour of Dr. Emőke Szathmáry, President Emeritus, on the occasion of her retirement in 2014.
 This gift is in honour of her contributions to the University of Manitoba.
 The Manitoba Scholarship and Bursary Initiative has made a contribution to the fund.
 The purpose of this scholarship is to attract top graduate students to the Marcel A. Desautels Faculty of Music.
 Beginning in 2015-2016, the available annual interest from the fund will be used to offer one scholarship to a graduate student who:

 1. is enrolled full-time in the Faculty of Graduate Studies, in the first year of the Master of Music in Performance program (solo or collaborative) in the Marcel A. Desautels Faculty of Music at the University of Manitoba;